 - 2 cups Rice noodles

-- Chop garlic and add it to a bowl with all of the "marinated tofu" ingredients.1 tbsp rice vinegar, 1 tbsp maple syrup, 2 cloves garlic, 1 tbsp toasted sesame oil, 3 tbsp soy sauce
+- Chop garlic and add it to a bowl with all of the "marinated tofu" ingredients.1 tablespoon rice vinegar, 1 tablespoon maple syrup, 2 cloves garlic, 1 tablespoon toasted sesame oil, 3 tablespoon soy sauce

 - Cut up tofu into lengthwise strips and marinate in the sauce for at least 10 minutes- the longer the better.
-Heat up a skillet and add 1 tsp of oil.
+Heat up a skillet and add 1 teaspoon of oil.
 Pan fry the tofu for 5 minutes on each side.1 block extra firm tofu

 - Prepare the rice noodles according to package.
 Once cooked, run them under cool water to stop them from over cooking and to cool them down.2 cups Rice noodles